10 Reasons a High Fat Diet May Be Beneficial for Diabetics

 In recent years diabetes has become an unhealthy trend in the US, and worldwide an epidemic with seemingly no end in sight.
 Those suffering from diabetes run the risk of other health complications such as heart attacks, strokes, visual loss, kidney damage, nerve pain, foot ulcers, skin infections, infertility, and dental disease.
 Not only does this disease affect millions of individuals, it also affects society as a whole through the high healthcare costs required to manage diabetes and its complications.
+Discover 10 Reasons a High Fat Diet May Be Beneficial for Diabetics.

 If you, or someone you know is diabetic or pre-diabetic, getting off processed carbohydrates is a crucial step towards a healthier life.
 The ten points below may also inspire you to shift to a very low-carb diet.
 Even if you don’t have any known problems with blood sugar, a low-carb diet may be the best way to prevent future risk.